For more information on our recent data notice, please click here

 The data presented below is included in the CoC's quality-of-care measures for colon and rectal cancer, and are for 2017, the most recent year for which data is available.
 (Data is provided by the National Cancer Database.)

 The purpose of the data is to compare the care of colorectal cancer patients at UC San Diego Health with other CoC-accredited cancer programs regionally and nationwide.
-UC San Diego's results compare favorably in all below measures.
+UC San Diego's results compare favorably in all measures listed below.
 For more information about quality and safety measures, see Quality Care.

 Quality of Care for